 The British Values defined by the government link to other documents that have shaped our approach to equality, in particular, The Equality Act 2010.

 At the start of every year, the children elect members to our school council.
 We believe it is crucial that the children have a voice to help make decisions within school.
 Each representative relays the ideas, concerns and feedback from their class.
-Alongside the school council, the children elect their peers for other roles such as ECO reps and House Captains.
+Alongside the school council, the children elect their peers for other roles such as ECO reps.
 These processes help the children to understand how democracy works.